zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

    " -F -M 192.0.2.10"
    ```

-2. Send the query string to the *Whois server* on port
+2. Send the query string to the *Ris Whois Server* on port
    43 with the nicname (whois) protocol.
 Example of command
    line command on unix: